Preparing for Sports Medicine Qualification

 Further content breakdown is based upon the ABFM Sports Medicine Exam Content Breakdown which can be reviewed here in detail here.

-Online Board Review.
 We currently offer the only online sports medicine question bank written by sports medicine physicians for sports medicine physicians preparing for the CAQSM.
 We rolled this out a few months ago and people have been using it.
-Because it’s new and we want to make sure as many people use it as possible, we continue to offer it at a discounted rate of $99 for 90 days access.
+Because it’s new and we want to make sure as many people use it as possible, we continue to offer it at a discounted rate of $99 for 90 days access or $149 for 180 days.
+This can be viewed by clicking here.